Joseph Smith Harris: American Civil War

-In April, Harris and the other surveyors marked navigable channels in the river and established survey markers on the shore to serve as control points for indirect artillery fire into the forts defending the approaches to New Orleans.
-They also placed buoys in the river to mark where the gunboats should anchor.
+In April 1862, Harris and the other surveyors marked navigable channels in the river and established survey markers on the shore to serve as control points for indirect mortar fire into the forts defending the approaches to New Orleans.
+They also placed buoys in the river to mark where the mortar boats should anchor.
 Their work was performed under fire from the forts and from Confederate gunboats.
-On April 18, Union mortar boats began firing on Fort Jackson in what may be the first combat use of "blind" firing of artillery based on aiming the weapons from a known, surveyed location at a target with known survey coordinate points.
+On April 18, 1862, Union mortar boats began firing on Fort Jackson in what may be the first combat use of "blind" firing (i.e., indirect fire) of artillery based on aiming the weapons from a known, surveyed location at a target with known survey coordinate points.
 Not all of the firing was blind, however.
 Currents in the river sometimes caused the gunboats to swing at anchor, thus changing their orientation and causing their shells to go astray.
-Harris spent most of one day up the mast of one of the mortar boats, looking over the trees, noting the location of mortar shell explosions, and calling down rudder commands to cause the boats to vary their headings slightly, in order to adjust firing direction.
-The forts having been weakened by the bombardment, the naval flotilla forced its way past them on April 24 (see Battle of Forts Jackson and St. Philip), and on to New Orleans.
-The effectiveness of the bombardment of Fort Jackson has been disputed (Commander David Dixon Porter had a reputation for bragging, exaggeration, and embellishment of facts in his reports and correspondence), but the Confederate casualties and subsequent mutiny of the troops are well-documented.
+Harris spent most of one day up the mast of one of the mortar boats, looking over the trees, noting the location of mortar shell explosions, and calling down rudder commands to cause the boats to vary their headings slightly in order to adjust their firing direction.
+The forts having been weakened by the bombardment, the naval flotilla forced its way past them on April 24 in the Battle of Forts Jackson and St. Philip) and proceeded upriver to capture New Orleans.
+The effectiveness of the bombardment of Fort Jackson has been disputed (Commander David Dixon Porter, in command of the mortar boats, had a reputation for bragging, exaggeration, and embellishment of facts in his reports and correspondence), but the Confederate casualties and the subsequent mutiny of the troops manning the forts are well documented.

 Commander Porter wrote to Alexander Dallas Bache, superintendent of the Coast Survey, concerning the battle of Forts St. Philip and Jackson:

-Following the fall of New Orleans, Harris participated in further surveys along the Gulf Coast, leading up to the Battle of Mobile Bay.
-By mid-year, his usefulness to the war effort had been exhausted, as the portion of the coastline with which he was familiar was in Union hands.
+Following the fall of New Orleans, Harris participated in further surveys along the Gulf Coast, leading up to the Battle of Mobile Bay on August 5, 1864.
+By mid-1864, his usefulness to the war effort had been exhausted, as the portion of the coastline with which he was familiar was in Union hands.
 He again left the Survey and returned north, where he re-joined the Northwest Boundary Survey, which was then performing its office work.